Skip to content

 This free UK Income Tax Calculator instantly computes your income tax, National Insurance, student loan repayments, and take-home pay for 2024–25 and 2025–26 — for both employed and self-employed individuals in England, Wales, Northern Ireland, and Scotland.

 2. Choose your region.
-Scotland uses completely different tax bands — higher earners in Scotland pay significantly more than in England, Wales, or Northern Ireland.
+Scotland uses its own income tax rates set by the Scottish Parliament.
+For most incomes above £27,500, Scottish taxpayers pay more than in England, Wales, or Northern Ireland.

 3. Enter your gross annual income.
 Include all employment income before any deductions.
-For self-employed, enter your net profit before tax.
+For self-employed individuals, enter your net profit before tax.

 4. Enter tax already paid (PAYE).
 Find this on your payslips or P60.
 The calculator shows whether you’re due a refund or owe additional tax.

-5. Use Advanced Options for pension contributions (which reduce taxable income), student loan plans, Gift Aid, and the Blind Person’s Allowance.
+5. Use Advanced Options for pension contributions (which reduce taxable income), student loan plans, Gift Aid donations, and the Blind Person’s Allowance.

 UK Income Tax Bands 2025–26 Explained

-Here’s exactly how income tax is calculated on a £55,000 salary using the UK Income Tax Calculator methodology:
+Here is exactly how income tax is calculated on a £55,000 salary:

 • £0 – £12,570: Personal allowance → £0 tax